WashU-Astroparticle-Lab/straxion/tests/README.md

 # Testing Guide

 Unless you are a developer for `straxion`, please feel free to skip reading.
-This directory contains tests for the straxion package, including comprehensive tests for the `DAQReader` plugin.
+This directory contains tests for the straxion package, including comprehensive tests for the `NX3LikeReader` plugin.

 ## Test Structure

 - `test_contexts.py`: Basic tests for the straxion context creation
-- `test_raw_records.py`: Comprehensive tests for the DAQReader plugin
+- `test_raw_records.py`: Comprehensive tests for the NX3LikeReader plugin

 ## Running Tests Locally